We think this movie stands out for:

 What parents need to know

 Parents need to know that this fact-based Clint Eastwood-directed drama (which stars Matt Damon and Morgan Freeman) is an uplifting movie that's age appropriate for older tweens and young teens -- the PG-13 rating is primarily for language (one use of "f--king" and a couple of "s--t"s are the worst of it).
-Because of its narrow focus -- the movie follows President Nelson Mandela's decision to rally support behind South Africa's nearly all-white national rugby team -- there's no violence except for the rugby itself (which is quite physically aggressive).
+Because of its narrow focus -- the movie follows President Nelson Mandela's decision to rally support behind South Africa's nearly all-white national rugby team -- there's little violence aside from an early riot (which does show a dead boy) and the rugby itself, which is quite physically aggressive).
 And Damon's character kisses his wife, but there's nothing more risque than that.
 Ultimately the movie is both educational and inspiring, providing an excellent lesson about post-apartheid South Africa, national unity, compassion, and the universality of sports.

 What's the story?